maohung71/ListApp/README.md

 ###Concept

-- A site for people who collects things.
+- A site for people who collects things, keep track of their collections.
 - Database will have users, lists, items, categories table.
 - User will be able to upload and keep track of all their collections.